rhubarbgroup/redis-cache/INSTALL.md

 After installing and activating the plugin, go to `WordPress -> Settings -> Redis` or `Network Admin -> Settings -> Redis` on Multisite networks.
 There, enable the cache and check if the plugin can connect automatically.

+If not, you must edit the `wp-config.php` file in your `/wp-content` directory.
 By default the object cache will connect to Redis Server over TCP at `127.0.0.1:6379` and use database `0`, if you see `Status: Not connected` either ask your hosting provider for assistance, or [configure the connection yourself](https://github.com/rhubarbgroup/redis-cache/#configuration).

 A good starting configuration is: